This page explains which foods to eat and which to avoid when taking a medicine called futibatinib.

 Drinks

-Most drinks are low in phosphate but there are some you should avoid due to additives (see page 4 for further details on phosphate-containing additives)
+Most drinks are low in phosphate but there are some you should avoid due to additives.
+Information about phosphate-containing additives is included in the section ‘Which foods contain phosphate?’

 Drinks to choose Drinks to avoid